Gittegatt/drive-temp-export/README.md

 # drive-temp-export

-This Python script reads disk temperatures using `smartctl` and exports them as millidegree Celsius values to individual files.
-It handles disks in spindown mode and writes fallback values when temperature is not available.
+This Python script reads disk temperatures using `smartctl` and exports them as millidegree Celsius values to individual files on Linux based systems.
+It handles disks in spindown mode, let them sleep and writes fallback values when temperature is not available.

 ## Background